 When the first crisp cold mornings start coming in, you know that the days of baking and hot chocolate are on their way!

 Traditionally, winter gets a huge focus of attention from the beginning of December through New Year’s Day and then…. nothing.
-When you think about it, all of the winter scenes with snow and snowmen, ice skating, drinking hot chocolate, and so on, all fade from view after January 1.
+Winter scenes with snow and snowmen, ice skating, drinking hot chocolate, and so on, all fade from view after January 1.
 And that’s strange, because, technically, winter only begins on the winter solstice, December 21…so it gets a mere two weeks of appreciation and then it’s all down to business again from January 1 and on.

 But, really, in most of the northern hemisphere, the coldest winter weather comes along in January and February, often into March and sometimes (depending on where you are) into April!

-For better health, perhaps we should celebrate the beauty of winter and all that it means for a little bit longer than just a few weeks.
-Otherwise, we are missing out on the health benefits that the healing herbs and spices of winter bring to us.
+For better health, perhaps we should celebrate the beauty of winter for longer than just a few weeks.
+Otherwise, we miss out on the health benefits that the healing herbs and spices of winter bring to us.

 Traditional health systems, such as Ayurveda from India, advise us that we should eat certain foods according to the seasons.
-And for winter, that includes foods that warm and nourish the body, and they are a bit heavier and a bit more oily, to counter-balance the cold, harsh, and often windy weather of winter.
+And for winter, that includes foods that warm and nourish the body.
+These foods are a bit heavier and oilier, to counter-balance the cold, harsh, and often windy weather of winter.
 With those foods, we also include the warming, healing herbs and spices of winter that stoke our digestive fires.

 So, it doesn’t make good health sense that a current trend promotes starting to diet right after New Year’s and refraining from eating heavier foods in January when the month of January is…in winter!